 Yes, there are proven methods that we can prescribe to slow the progression of myopia during childhood.
 My iClinic will be introducing myopia control methods such as specially designed contact lenses.
 These are contacts that are worn during the day in order to temporarily reverse myopia by reshaping the cornea.

 There will also be the option of low-dose atropine drops.
 Atropine has the power to slow down the progression of myopia.
 Children all around the world have begun to receive treatment in clinics that have these drops.

 The lenses and drops that we prescribe can correct the blurry distance vision caused by myopia and relieve associated symptoms of myopia such as headaches, eye strain and squinting.

 No!
 As your child may be new to contact lenses or eye drops, sometimes there can be discomfort while they get used to them – this is natural.
 Over time they will become more comfortable with the treatment.

-We are proud to hear we make a meaningful difference in your life
+We are proud to make a meaningful difference to our patients lives

 Brilliant experience with My-iClinic for laser eye surgery.
 The team are clearly experts in the area, and I felt well looked after through the entire process.
 Honest, friendly and professional, I thoroughly recommend My-iClinic for anyone considering laser corrective surgery.